microsoftgraph/microsoft-graph-toolkit/docs/components/tasks.md

 ## Description

 The Tasks Control enables the user to view, add, remove, complete, or edit tasks.
-It can works with any tasks in Microsoft Planner and/or Microsoft To-Do.
+It works with any tasks in Microsoft Planner or Microsoft To-Do.

 ## Example